-In 2021, we launched our Continue Care Rx program, which is a longitudinal medication therapy and risk management program for home health patients, attempting to solve one of the biggest challenges and opportunities in healthcare, which is the ongoing management of complex patients in their homes to reduce adverse health events and hospitalizations.
-Continue Care Rx includes in-home patient assessments, medication reconciliations, and medication synchronization with subsequent delivery.
+In 2021, we launched CCRx, which is a longitudinal medication therapy and risk management program for home health patients, attempting to solve one of the biggest challenges and opportunities in healthcare, which is the ongoing management of complex patients in their homes to reduce adverse health events and hospitalizations.
+CCRx includes patient and home assessments, initial and ongoing medication review and reconciliation, user-friendly adherence packaging, direct patient engagement, and education by pharmacists and clinicians.
 The program was built for patients discharged from skilled nursing and rehabilitation facilities or hospitals, and/or patients going onto home health.
 Studies have shown that all-cause hospitalizations are higher in patients with poor medication adherence and that medication management associated issues are a leading cause of emergency room visits and hospitalizations.
-Continue Care Rx has been shown to reduce hospitalizations, and, as such, is a key enabler in managing patients in value-based care constructs.
+CCRx has been shown to reduce hospitalizations, and, as such, is a key enabler in managing patients in value-based care constructs.
+For example, the JAMDA study found that home health recipients who are enrolled in CCRx experience a 73.1% lower hospitalization rate than home health recipients who are not enrolled in CCRx.